-2.60 < LF < 2.90 - Right (standard) line.
-Boof off the narrow shelf that extends past the hole.
-You can approach this directly or by doing a hairy ferry on the SOS wave.
+2.60 < LF < 2.90 - Far Right (standard) line. slide down the entrance, dont spin out, and boof off the shelf that extends past the hole.
+You can approach this directly or by doing a hairy ferry on the SOS wave at very low levels.

 If you get stuck in Horseshoe the odds of surfing your way out are slim, so save some energy for the swim.